Generic selectors

 Who is the bigger club, Lazio or Roma?

-Different football fans will have different opinions when it comes to answering which one Lazio or Roma is the bigger club.
-In regards to supporters, Roma is the most followed of the two and is the fifth highest-supported club in Italy, behind Juventus, Inter Milan, AC Milan, and Napoli.
+Different football fans will have different opinions when it comes to answering whether Lazio or Roma is the bigger club.
+In terms of supporters, Roma are the most followed of the two and is the fifth highest-supported club in Italy, behind Juventus, Inter Milan, AC Milan, and Napoli.

-Lazio is recorded as the sixth, so there isn’t a huge difference in regard number of fans for each club.
+Lazio are recorded as the sixth, so there isn’t a huge difference regarding the number of fans for each club.

-If we were to measure each club as in who is bigger in regards to winning honours, then Roma would also come out on top, with three Serie A titles to their name.
-Amazingly they have fourteen runners-up places as well, while also lifting the Coppa Italia nine times in their history.
+If we were to measure each club by who is bigger in terms of winning honours, then Roma would also come out on top, with three Serie A titles to their name.
+Amazingly, they have 14 runners-up places as well, while also lifting the Coppa Italia nine times in their history.

 Why is Lazio called Lazio?

-Rome itself is the capital city of Italy, however, it is also the capital of the Lazio region in which it is located.
-Lazio is a region in central Italy, beside the Tyrrhenian Sea.
-So, Rome is situated in Lazio and it is why you sometimes see Roma being called Roma Lazio, although Roma fans detest this.
+Rome is the capital of Italy; however, it is also the capital of the Lazio region, which is located in central Italy, beside the Tyrrhenian Sea.
+So, Rome is situated in Lazio, which is why you sometimes see Roma being called Roma Lazio, although Roma fans detest this.

 What is the biggest rivalry in Italy?